-Other methods that may reduce or prevent migraines include biofeedback techniques to reduce migraine triggers like stress and early symptoms such as muscle tension.
+Other methods that may reduce or prevent migraine include biofeedback techniques to reduce headache triggers like stress and early symptoms such as muscle tension.

 Alternative Therapy: Acupuncture

-Although studies on acupuncture are not definitive, some patients may respond well to this Chinese method of inserting needles into specific body locations to reduce or stop pain.
-Because the results are so variable, some doctors do not recommend this treatment; but because some patients benefit, it is another treatment method to consider.
+Although studies on acupuncture are not definitive, some patients’ headaches may respond well to this Chinese method of inserting needles into specific body locations to reduce or stop pain.
+Because the results are so variable, some doctors do not recommend this treatment.
+But because some patients report headache relief, it is another treatment method to consider.

 An Advantage of Aging

-The peak intensity and frequency of migraines occur between ages of about 20 to 60 years of age.
-As you age past 60, migraine intensity and frequency decrease and in some patients, migraines cease.
+The peak intensity and frequency of attacks occur between ages 20 to 60.
+As you age past 60, migraine intensity and frequency of headache and related symptoms decreases, and in some patients, attacks cease.

 When You Need Quick Care

-Most people know the pattern of their migraines (triggers, auras, and pain intensity).
+Most people know the pattern of their attacks (triggers, auras, and headache pain intensity).
 However, new headaches, in people with or without a migraine history, that last about 2 or more days should be checked by a doctor.
-However, if a headache develops with other symptoms such as fever, stiff neck, confusion, or paralysis, the person or their relative, friend, or caretaker should be examined emergently.
+However, if a headache develops with symptoms such as fever, stiff neck, confusion, or paralysis, the person should be examined emergently.
+The person should be taken by their relative, friend, or caretaker to an Emergency Medicine Department.